AvChilds/stock_market_analysis_prediction/README.md

 pip install pandas numpy scipy matplotlib seaborn scikit-learn

 ```
-*Ensure that you import the relevant libraries that are required.
+Import the relevant libraries that are required.
 The libraries are stated at the start of each .ipynb file and should be run each time.
 The libraries used the project are
 - Statistical Libraries (Python):  numpy, pandas, scipy, Sci-kit Learn, Joblib.
 - Data visualisation libraries (Python): Matplotlib, Seaborn, Plotly.